Rubicker/evantian.me/src/pages/how-styled-component-works/index.md

 }
 ```

-`css` function is the key thing `styled-component` used to take care of `template string`, let's see the implementation of it:
+`css` function is the key thing that `styled-component` used to take care of `template string`, let's see the implementation of it:

 ```js
 // packages/styled-components/src/constructors/css.js